1RED7A/Better-Saving/about.md

 - Safe‑exit backup when you quit cleanly
 - Restore from backup with one tap

-Head into the mod settings to configure everything.
+Head into the mod settings to configure everything.(The mod works fine if you didn't touch the settings but it's good to check them out anyways)

 More features and enhancements are coming soon in future updates.